The Issue

 “Be Cruelty-Free” is a campaign to end animal testing for cosmetics in Canada.
 Join Animal Alliance of Canada in urging the Government of Canada to end cosmetics animal testing forever.

-We need your support to save them.
 Every year rabbits, guinea pigs, rats, mice, and other animals undergo painful procedures in research and testing laboratories.
 Their entire lives are spent in isolation.

 Bill S-214, The Cruelty-Free Cosmetics Act, died when Parliament prorogued in the summer of 2019.